Mehdi-Zarei/Mehdi-Zarei/README.md

 };
 ```
 -------------------
->I'm a driven and enthusiastic junior back-end developer with a knack for building efficient, high-performance systems that handle data seamlessly and keep server-side processes running smoothly.
-My expertise lies in `Node.js`, along with frameworks like `Express.js`, `Nest.JS`, and `Fastify`, as well as databases such as `MongoDB` and `MySQL`.
-I see bugs not as setbacks but as opportunities to learn and grow in the ever-evolving tech landscape.
-Problem-solving is a strength of mine, and I thrive on tackling challenges head-on.
-I’m confident that my skills and experience make it easy for me to adapt to new technologies as they emerge.
-On top of that, I value teamwork and collaboration, which helps me contribute effectively and reliably to group projects
+>I'm a driven and eager junior Back-End developer with a skill for building effective, high-performance frameworks that handle information consistently and keep server-side forms running easily.
+My ability lies in `Node.js`, at the side systems like `Express.js`, `Nest.JS`, and `Fastify`, as well as databases such as `MongoDB` and `MySQL`.
+I see bugs not as misfortunes but as openings to memorize and develop within the ever-evolving tech scene.
+Problem-solving may be a quality of mine, and I flourish on handling challenges head-on.
+I'm certain that my aptitudes and involvement make it simple for me to adjust to unused innovations as they develop.
+On beat of that, I esteem collaboration and collaboration, which makes a difference me contribute viably and dependably to gather ventures.

 --------------------------